-Following notification of a candidate's acceptance into the TEEM process, a member of the DM candidacy staff will normally convene a Competency Assessment Panel (CAP) with faculty from a seminary that offers a TEEM curriculum.
+Following notification of a candidate's acceptance into the TEEM process, a member of the Christian Community and Leadership home area candidacy staff will normally convene a Competency Assessment Panel (CAP) with faculty from a seminary that offers a TEEM curriculum.
 When a CAP is convened in a synod, the synod will be responsible for travel costs for seminary faculty asked to serve on the panel.
 A synod may request the candidacy leadership manager to convene a CAP using electronic technology.
 The primary responsibility of a CAP is to assess the candidate's knowledge and leadership abilities in each of the competency areas (section 5.1.6).
 In conversation with a candidate, a CAP will identify the academic work or other training needed to strengthen the candidate's ministry skills and make a recommendation to the candidacy committee.
 The panel does not have authority to reverse a candidacy committee's Entrance decision.
 A CAP normally includes:

-- 1. the seminary TEEM director and, when possible, an additional seminary faculty person; - 2. a synodical bishop or designee; - 3. a member of the candidacy committee; - 4. a DM candidacy staff person; - 5. a member of the appropriate ethnic community; and, - 6. when the candidate is an approved lay-mission developer, the synod's director forevangelical mission.
+- 1. the seminary TEEM director and, when possible, an additional seminary faculty person; - 2. a synodical bishop or designee; - 3. a member of the candidacy committee; - 4. a Christian Community and Leadership home area candidacy staff person; - 5. a member of the appropriate ethnic community; and, - 6. when the candidate is an approved lay-mission developer, the synod's director forevangelical mission.